dubustan/Noting/ResearchReport/CollabAnonyCmp.md

 ## **Comparison**
 ### **Similarities**
 - **Quasi-identifier** could be used with external knowledge to identify individuals.
-- **Locally data anonymization** show weaknesses: it does not result in desired privacy protection level or is not suitable for a collaborative network such as VANET.
+- **Locally data anonymization** show **weaknesses**: it does not result in desired privacy protection level or is not suitable for a collaborative network such as VANET.
 ### **Differences**

 |First paper|Second paper|